L-1 Visa Guide for Indian Managers & Executives Moving to the U.S.

 Corporations Entrepreneurs Transferees

-Streamlined programs for HR, legal, and global mobility teams.
+• Streamlined immigration programs tailored for HR, legal, and global mobility teams.

-Step-by-step guidance for establishing new U.S. entities and first-time filings.
+• Step-by-step guidance for establishing new U.S. entities and handling first-time L-1 filings.

-Responsive support and clear communication from petition to visa stamping.
+• Responsive support and clear communication from petition filing to visa stamping.

 L-1 Visa Overview